The Mighty Ducks: Game Changers: Filming

 Filming for The Mighty Ducks was scheduled to begin on February 18, 2020, and end on June 11, 2020.
 Filming took place in Vancouver, British Columbia, Canada.
 James Griffiths served as a director for the series.
 In August 2020, it was announced that filming could officially begin after Disney TV Studios made a deal with British Columbia unions about testing the cast and crew members for the ongoing COVID-19 pandemic.
 Filming officially resumed in September 2020 and concluded on December 17, 2020.
-Filming for the second season is scheduled to begin in early 2022.
+Filming for the second season began in early 2022.

 Promotion

-In March 2021, ahead of the series premiere, and along with the NHL’s return to ESPN, Disney+ and ESPN collaborated on a 30 for 30 promotional featurette in partnership with Cheerios entitled The Legend of the Flying V on the championship game between the original Ducks and the Hawks, shown in the climactic scene of The Mighty Ducks.
+In March 2021, ahead of the series premiere, and along with the NHL's return to ESPN, Disney+ and ESPN collaborated on a 30 for 30 promotional featurette in partnership with Cheerios entitled The Legend of the Flying V on the championship game between the original Ducks and the Hawks, shown in the climactic scene of The Mighty Ducks.
 Among those who provide commentary are Don't Bothers members Sofi, Evan, Nick, Koob, Maya and Lauren along with original Ducks Fulton, Lester, and Connie – all played by their original actors ahead of their return in Game Changers – United States women's hockey forward and Olympic gold medalist Meghan Duggan, retired NHL forward and TNT hockey analyst Anson Carter and ESPN hockey analysts and SportsCenter anchors Linda Cohn, John Buccigross and Steve Levy.